haha150/wTesla-IOS/README.md

-# wTesla-IOS - Watch app
+# wT-IOS - Watch app for EV

 <img src="wt.png" width="100">

 **Created by: Ali Symeri (haha150)**

-This project is a standalone Tesla app for the Apple watch with all the features that the official Tesla app has.
+This project is a standalone EV app for the Apple watch with all the features that the official EV app has.

-The app is still being developed to finish implementing all features that the official Tesla app has as well as the competitor has.
-It will continue to receive new features if requested and if Tesla adds additional features.
+The app is still being developed to finish implementing all features that the official EV app has as well as the competitor has.
+It will continue to receive new features if requested and if the EV adds additional features.

-See [wTesla](https://haha150.github.io/wTesla) for more information.
+See [wT](https://haha150.github.io/wT) for more information.

 ## Feature request